History of special relativity: Experimental evidence

 Important early experiments confirming special relativity as mentioned above were the Fizeau experiment, the Michelson–Morley experiment, the Kaufmann–Bucherer–Neumann experiments, the Trouton–Noble experiment, the experiments of Rayleigh and Brace, and the Trouton–Rankine experiment.

 In the 1920s, a series of Michelson–Morley type experiments were conducted, confirming relativity to even higher precision than the original experiment.
 Another type of interferometer experiment was the Kennedy–Thorndike experiment in 1932, by which the independence of the speed of light from the velocity of the apparatus was confirmed.
 Time dilation was directly measured in the Ives–Stilwell experiment in 1938 and by measuring the decay rates of moving particles in 1940.
 All of those experiments have been repeated several times with increased precision.
 In addition, that the speed of light is unreachable for massive bodies was measured in many tests of relativistic energy and momentum.
 Therefore, knowledge of those relativistic effects is required in the construction of particle accelerators.

 In 1962 J. G. Fox pointed out that all previous experimental tests of the constancy of the speed of light were conducted using light which had passed through stationary material: glass, air, or the incomplete vacuum of deep space.
 As a result, all were thus subject to the effects of the extinction theorem.
 This implied that the light being measured would have had a velocity different from that of the original source.
 He concluded that there was likely as yet no acceptable proof of the second postulate of special relativity.
 This surprising gap in the experimental record was quickly closed in the ensuing years, by experiments by Fox, and by Alvager et al., which used gamma rays sourced from high energy mesons.
 The high energy levels of the measured photons, along with very careful accounting for extinction effects, eliminated any significant doubt from their results.

 Many other tests of special relativity have been conducted, testing possible violations of Lorentz invariance in certain variations of quantum gravity.
 However, no sign of anisotropy of the speed of light has been found even at the 10−17 level, and some experiments even ruled out Lorentz violations at the 10−40 level, see Modern searches for Lorentz violation.

 Priority

 Some claim that Poincaré and Lorentz, not Einstein, are the true discoverers of special relativity.
 For more see the article on relativity priority dispute.

 Criticisms

-Some criticized Special Relativity for various reasons, such as lack of empirical evidence, internal inconsistencies, rejection of mathematical physics per se, or philosophical reasons.
-Although there still are critics of relativity outside the scientific mainstream, the overwhelming majority of scientists agree that Special Relativity has been verified in many different ways and there are no inconsistencies within the theory.
+Early criticism of the theory Special Relativity for various reasons, such as lack of empirical evidence, internal inconsistencies, rejection of mathematical physics per se, or philosophical reasons have been turned back by many successful experimental confirmations and uses of the theory.
+The theory is now considered one of the fundamental laws of nature.